dankmem/GameTranslationOverlay/README.md

 Set tesseract path in system enviromental variables.

 Download this repository as zip and extract
+Open cmd window in the folder you extract to.

+Type "pip install -r requirements.txt"

+This will install python dependencies for this project if successful.
+If you see an error about command pip not found, ensure your python PATH enviromental variable is set correctly.

 Modify translationoverlay.py to adjust settings your prefrences